Set It Off (film): Plot

-Los Angeles bank teller Francesca "Frankie" Sutton is fired after a robbery, because she recognized one of the robbers from her Southern Californian neighborhood; investigating, Detective Strode falsely implicates her as an inside accomplice.
+Los Angeles bank teller Francesca "Frankie" Sutton witnesses a robbery in the bank where she works.
+As a result, four people are killed, and Frankie is fired due to her recognizing one of the robbers from her Southern California neighborhood.
+During the investigation Detective Strode falsely implicates her as an inside accomplice.
 Frankie is forced to take a menial job at Luther's Janitorial Services with her three best friends, Lida "Stony" Newsom, Cleopatra "Cleo" Sims, and Tisean "T.T."
 Williams.
 The owner, Luther, treats them with disrespect and pays them paltry wages.

+Stony's brother, Stevie, has been accepted into UCLA.
+Wanting to pay for his tuition, Stony begs her boss, used car salesman Nate, for an advance.
+Nate agrees to the advance on one condition: that Stony have sex with him, to which she reluctantly agrees.
+Stevie then admits to a livid Stony that he lied about getting into UCLA.

 Tired of being mistreated, Frankie plans to commit a bank robbery with her friends.
 Cleo agrees, but Stony and T.T. are reluctant.
-Then Stevie, Stony's younger brother, is gunned down by the police after being mistakenly identified as one of the robbers.
+Stevie is then gunned down by the police after being mistakenly identified as one of the robbers.
 Meanwhile, T.T.'s son is taken away from her by Child Protective Services, after he is accidentally poisoned at her workplace (T.T. had brought him with her, because she couldn't afford a babysitter).
 In view of all this, T.T. and Stony agree to join the robbery.

-While casing a bank with T.T., Stony hits it off with Keith Weston...the bank's manager.
+While casing a bank with T.T., Stony hits it off with Keith Weston who is the bank's manager.
 He and Stony begin dating.
 The four women embark on a series of successful bank robberies due to Frankie's inside knowledge of bank protocol with money and security.
 An investigation by the LAPD ensues.
 Detective Strode suspects that Cleo (because of her prior convictions), Frankie (because of her inadvertent connection to the earlier robbery and subsequent firing) and Stony (because of her brother's death) are involved.
 Yet he is unable to bring any of them in, since Frankie's careful planning has left him without sufficient evidence.

 Concerned with the safety of their money, the four women stash the loot in an air vent at one of their work sites.
-Then Cleo, Frankie, and T.T. discover they have a new boss overseeing their janitorial work.
-They realize that Luther has discovered the loot and fled with it.
+When Cleo, Frankie, and T.T. arrive to work and discover they have a new boss, they realize that Luther has discovered the loot and fled with it.